-This project is led by Simon Shaw CF, Head of Food Poverty Programme, with funding from The Rank Foundation and Winston Churchill Memorial Trust and support from the Meals on Wheels Alliance and other partners.
-The project follows on from Simon's Churchill Fellowship research into enterprising approaches to meals on wheels services.
+This project was led by Simon Shaw CF, Head of Food Poverty Programme, with funding from The Rank Foundation and Winston Churchill Memorial Trust and support from the Meals on Wheels Alliance and other partners.
+The project followed on from Simon's Churchill Fellowship research into enterprising approaches to meals on wheels services.

 Support our charity

 Donate to enhance the health and welfare of people, animals and the planet.